 On-Campus Employment vs. Off-Campus Employment

-International students in F-1 status enrolled in academic courses are allowed to work on-campus up to 20 hrs. per week during the academic year and full-time (40 hrs.per week) during vacations and holidays.
+International students in F-1 or J-1 status enrolled in academic courses are allowed to work part time, up to 20 hours per week, on-campus during the academic year and full-time, 40 hours per week, during summer vacation when not in enrolled in summer classes.
 A social security number is required for payroll and tax withholding purposes.

 - Financial need is not necessary.